peymanmajidi/BlockyBlockGame_Py/README.md

 # BlockyBlockGame
-This is a wonderful game just for learning and developing Python
+Hello every one, I hope you doing good
+Because I want to be more familiar with Python, I decided to make a game and the result is Blocky block.

-I just wanted to learn Python and I found out Python is cool and easy :)
+I found out Python is cool and easy :)

-you can draw on screen by mouse and move the 'blocky charcter' via keyboard arrow keys.
+In this game you can draw on screen by mouse and move the 'blocky' via keyboard'a [arrow keys] all over the screen.

-download the source code and make fantastic forks.
+Please download the source code and make fantastic forks 🍴

 by pygame